Riding Around with Robby

-I don’t know what happened that summer, but Robby and I formed a bond that would never be broken — strained sometimes, but never broken.
+I don’t know what happened that week, but Robby and I formed a bond that would never be broken — strained sometimes, but never broken.
 We were inseparable.
 We finished each other’s sentences.
 We’d recite things verbatim from David Letterman shows, make up our own characters and perform skits — it was like watching two people perform a Vaudeville show.

 But where Robby and I really melded was music.
 We were both obsessed with it and had it booming from speakers wherever we went and wherever we were (yes, through ghetto blasters).
 Living in Appalachia, our only source of new music was a few shelves at Video Unlimited, a video store in nearby Blairsville.
 We’d go there after school every Tuesday to see what the latest releases were, and spent our allowance not on video games but on cassettes.

 We’d also drive to Gainesville, some 90 minutes away, if only to get out of our small town and find a mall where there was a real record store.
 After we took our SATs, we took a trip there; I bought Simple Minds’ Once Upon a Time (which had “Alive and Kicking” on it), and he, in a daring mood, bought So Red the Rose by Duran Duran offshoots Arcadia.
 He always thought I got the best end of the deal, but as I sit here listening to Arcadia, I’m not so sure.
-They both sound pretty dated.
+They both sound pretty good.

 On another trip to Gainesville, we decided to go to the movies.
 I was listening to Prince’s new LP Parade at the time and wanted to see his new movie, Under the Cherry Moon.
 He wanted to see Kurt Russell’s Big Trouble in Little China.
 He dropped me off at the cinema where Prince’s movie was playing, and I watched the whole disaster unfold before me alone in an empty theater.
 Robby enjoyed the hell out of his movie and still talked about scenes from it years later.
 Robby 1, Peter 0.

 We both rode the New Wave craze to its full heights.
 We dared to wear skinny ties and blazers to school, not caring who hated it.
 He went so far as to wear fedoras.
-We listened to music that no one else would listen to — the Cure, David Bowie and R.E.M.
+We listened to music that no one else would listen to in Appalachia — the Cure, David Bowie and R.E.M.

 Ah yes, R.E.M.
 Who else but Robby would introduce me to the group?
-As we cruised around town in his Aerostar one night, he popped in Lifes Rich Pageant, and the energy, tightness and musicality floored me.
+As we cruised around town in his Aerostar minivan one night, he popped in Lifes Rich Pageant, and the energy, tightness and musicality floored me.
 In just a few months we were dancing around the bottom of Sharp Hall at Young Harris College, flailing our arms and jumping around to “It’s the End of the World As We Know It (And I Feel Fine),” sweating and enjoying life to its fullest.

 I heard yesterday that Robby died.
 It was like a part of my past had been ripped from me, leaving a hole in my soul and in my memories.
 We had seen each other only twice in the past 10 years, but I was fortunate enough to have stopped by to have lunch with him and his wife in Savannah a few months ago.